Why Data Ethics Isn't Going Away

 I came from interpreting American Sign Language in medical encounters.
 Interpreting is regarded as a practice profession, in line with lawyers and doctors where there are both Codes of Ethics and Standards of Practice.
 I was active in medical interpreting when the Certified Healthcare Interpreter credential started.

-Despite some recent gains, such as algorithmic bias bounties offered by companies like Twitter, the current state of ethics in data is still very early in its evolution.
+Despite some recent gains the current state of ethics in data is still very early in its evolution.
 In 2020, leading computer scientists Timnit Gebru and Margaret Mitchell ceased working for Google after pointing out biases in large NLP data sets.
 Ethics in practice forces uncomfortable conversations.

 Gebru is famous for research that includes Data Sheets for Data Sets (2018) and founding Distributed AI Research Institute (DAIR).
 Data sheets make clear what a data set does and does not include, as well as biases, much as Material Safety Data Sheets that accompany hazardous chemicals communicate the handling risks to downstream users.
 The processes, roles, and policies that make up data governance also act as techniques for the proper handling of data.